 |At-fault accident (damage > $1,000)||$772||$1,221|

-Insurers rely on a driver's age as an indicator of potential risk, pricing premiums accordingly.
-Auto insurance is commonly more expensive for beginning and young drivers — due to their inexperience — and most affordable for drivers aged 25 or older.
-Because each insurance company prices ages differently, it's smart to shop around and find the perfect policy for you.
+Insurance companies rely on age as an indicator of potential risk, pricing policies accordingly.
+A car insurance policy is usually more expensive for teen drivers — because of their inexperience — and relatively affordable for middle-aged drivers.
+Because every auto insurance company evaluates age tiers in a different way, it's wise to compare rates and find a great fit.

-As a general rule, teen drivers should choose Erie before Allied: Erie offers average yearly savings of $1,288 versusAllied.
+As a general rule, teen drivers should choose Erie instead of Allied: Erie offers average yearly savings of $1,288 versusAllied.

-Finances aside, there are myriad pros and cons of both Erie and Allied, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
-Be sure to get quotes and compare rates before purchasing a policy.
+Aside from affordability, there are myriad pros and cons of both Erie and Allied, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Be sure to weigh these elements before deciding.

 |Anti-Lock Brake System|